himbriminn/cmbeam/content/authors/gagan/_index.md

 ---
 # Display name
-title: Jón E. Guðmundsson
+title: Gaganpreet Singh

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Associate Professor
+role: Postdoc

 # Organizations/Affiliations
 organizations: